dotnet/docs/docs/framework/wpf/app-development/navigation-overview.md

 [!code-xaml[NavigationOverviewSnippets#FrameHostPageXAML2](~/samples/snippets/csharp/VS_Snippets_Wpf/NavigationOverviewSnippets/CSharp/FrameHostPage.xaml#framehostpagexaml2)]
 [!code-xaml[NavigationOverviewSnippets#FrameHostPageXAML3](~/samples/snippets/csharp/VS_Snippets_Wpf/NavigationOverviewSnippets/CSharp/FrameHostPage.xaml#framehostpagexaml3)]

-This markup sets the `Source` attribute of the `Frame` element with a pack [!INCLUDE[TLA2#tla_uri](../../../../includes/tla2sharptla-uri-md.md)] for the <xref:System.Windows.Controls.Page> that the <xref:System.Windows.Controls.Frame> should initially navigate to.
+This markup sets the `Source` attribute of the `Frame` element with a pack URI for the <xref:System.Windows.Controls.Page> that the <xref:System.Windows.Controls.Frame> should initially navigate to.
 The following figure shows an [!INCLUDE[TLA2#tla_xbap](../../../../includes/tla2sharptla-xbap-md.md)] with a <xref:System.Windows.Controls.Page> that has a <xref:System.Windows.Controls.Frame> that has navigated between several pages.

 ![A frame that has navigated between multiple pages](./media/navigation-overview/frame-navigation-between-multiple-pages.png "This shows a frame navigation between multiple pages.")